Genio-The-Haiku-IDE/Genio/Readme.md

 ## Contributions
 We gladly accept contributions, especially for bug fixes.
 Feel free to submit PRs.
+For code contributions, prefer Haiku API over posix, where applicable.
+We (try to) stick to the Haiku style for code, although with a few differences.

 ## Compiling
 * install required packages: